HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/mhs_license_and_delivery.md

     ![More menu](../../software_licensing_portal/_img/deployment_key.png){ width="500" }

-3. Copy the unique deployment key, also known as the initial refresh token.
+3. Copy and save the unique deployment key, also known as the initial refresh token.

     ![Deployment key](../../software_licensing_portal/_img/new_deployment_key.png){ width="500" }